fenago/puppet-course/quickstart/md/Lab_10.md

 ### Note:

-Now, Puppet master can able to communicate and control the agent node.
+Now, Puppet master will be able to communicate and control the agent node.

 On the Puppet agent node, test the Puppet master and agent communication with the following command: